tml/cadmus/src/Chapter-1/Part VI: Arrays.md

 bool[] myArray = new bool[10];
 String[] girlfriends = {"Jessica", "Abby", "Zoey", "Daisy"};
 ```

+### Ex 1
+Create an array containing consisting of all your (imaginery) boyfriends/girlfriends.

 ## Accessing Arrays
 You access arrays in Java using square bracket notation.
 For instance: